kiwionly/vivid/README.md

 Vivid = Google Vision java Client
 =================================

-Vivid is a simple Google Vision java client which much simple api and less dependencies
+Vivid is a simple Google Vision java client with much simple api and less dependencies.

 ```sh
 	   RequestBuilder builder = new RequestBuilder()